 It was a lovely experience and we’ll probably be back again.

-About The Little House by the Beach
+Practical Info: The Little House by the Beach

 How to get here

 The Little House by the Beach is 2.5-3 hours from Manila.